 Avenida da Liberdade Hotels Map

-- Off-season travel: Lisbon’s peak season is spring and summer.
-For better rates, consider visiting during the off-season (November to February) when hotels often lower their prices.
+Lisbon’s peak season is spring and summer.
+If you’re flexible in terms of when to visit, you’ll bag a way better deal on your accommodation by visiting during the off-season (November to February), as hotels often lower their prices dramatically.
 I’ve written extensively about this in another post, so check that out if you’re interested in why winter might be the best time to visit Lisbon.

 WHERE TO STAY IN LISBON: OUTRO